-Katie Mancebo enters her fourth season at the helm of the Valkyries Tennis program and eighth overall season.
+Katie Mancebo enters her sixth season at the helm of the Valkyries Tennis program and eighth overall season.

 While at Converse, the Valkyries have seen an increase in wins and has made the Conference Carolinas Tournament each season.
 During Mancebo's first season with the Valkyries in 2014, Converse made an appearance in the Conference Carolinas Tournament for the first time since the 2011 season.